 While palliative care programs in the United States are not neurology-driven, they exist to help people improve physically, emotionally and spiritually.
 They can also be beneficial for the caregiver.
 Most insurance plans cover all or part of palliative care programs in the United States.

-For more information about palliative care and to learn about the primary differences between palliative care and hospice care call the free Parkinson's Foundation Helpline at 1-800-4PD-INFO (473-4636) or view our fact sheet about Palliative and Hospice Care.
+For more information about palliative care and to learn about the primary differences between palliative care and hospice care call the free Parkinson's Foundation Helpline at 1-800-4PD-INFO (473-4636) or view our fact sheet about Palliative and Hospice Care, or see our webinar, Advanced PD and Palliative Care in the 21st Century.

 About Janis Miyasaki, MD